rak1213/Sampling-Tiny-Stories/README.md

 In summary, measuring performance for this LM is more challenging due to the subjective nature of text generation evaluation.
 The authors address this challenge by using GPT-4 for grading, but limitations exist in terms of subjectivity, evaluation dimensions, and dataset representativeness.

 ## Parameter Selection
+For the sampling tasks i have used TinyStories-2Layers-33M transformer from [Hugging Face Transformers](https://huggingface.co/roneneldan).
+This transformer has 2 layers and 33 million parameters.

 Temperature: This parameter controls randomness in the model's output.
 A higher temperature leads to more random completions, enhancing creativity but potentially at the cost of grammatical or logical consistency.
 Conversely, a lower temperature results in more predictable and conservative text.